 VII.
 Applicable Procedures under this Policy

-The Office of Human Resources will address all alleged violations of this policy that are brought against an employee, a visitor to an employee, or a vendor.
+The Office of Human Resources may address alleged violations of this College policy which are brought against an employee, a visitor to an employee, or a vendor.
 The applicable procedures can be found in the Employee Handbook.